olivermgs-TitanGS/Detective-Sigma/Documents/FSD_Functional_Specification_Document.md

 ### 1.1 Document Purpose

-This Functional Specification Document (FSD) provides detailed technical specifications for implementing the Detective Learning Academy platform - a Math and Science learning system starting with Mathematics (Phase 1), expanding to Science (Phase 2).
+This Functional Specification Document (FSD) provides detailed technical specifications for implementing the Detective Sigma platform - a Math and Science learning system starting with Mathematics (Phase 1), expanding to Science (Phase 2).
 English comprehension is naturally embedded in all cases through reading narratives, clues, and witness dialogues.
 It serves as the primary reference for developers, designers, QA engineers, and technical stakeholders.

 **Intended Audience:**
 - Full-stack developers